 From pathology to procedure: why speed matters

-Dr. Gelmini has been working with the NEVA family for six years.
-He first gained experience at CHU Reims with the early generations of NEVA.
-The reasons he continues to use them include:
+Dr. Gelmini has been working with the NEVA family for 6 years.
+He first gained experience with earlier NEVA generations at CHU Reims.
+His reasons for continuing to use the system include:

-According to Dr. Gelmini, the NEVA NET™ delivers the following benefits in clinical practice:
+According to Dr. Gelmini, NEVA NET™ provides the following practical advantages:

-- More frequent first-pass recanalization, thanks to the combination of radial force and the distal filter.
+• A higher likelihood of first-pass recanalization thanks to the combination of radial force and the distal filter.

-- Consistent performance with hard thrombi and calcified lesions (e.g., in older patients or those with stenoses), where additional radial force is required.
+• Consistent performance with hard clots and calcifications, where additional radial force is required.

-Dr. Gelmini notes that Vesalio actively listens to clinical feedback.
-While the first generations of stent retrievers were relatively stiff in highly tortuous vessels, the second generation has been significantly refined ; without compromising the necessary radial force.
+Dr. Gelmini notes that Vesalio actively listens to user experience.
+While earlier generations were stiffer in highly tortuous vessels, the current generation has been designed with increased flexibility without compromising radial force.

 Partnership with Duomed